Stefan Schwab: 2020–21 season

 On 1 August 2020, PAOK officially announced the signing of the Austrian midfielder on two-year contract, with an option for a third year.
 On 5 November 2020, he scored in a 4–1 home win 2020–21 UEFA Europa League group stage game against PSV Eindhoven helping PAOK to increase the possibility of qualifying for the next phase of the UEFA Europa League.

 Throughout the season he was the key player in the center of the team.
 He played in a total of 48 games, offering 9 goals and 9 assists.
 In the final of the season, he celebrated the Greek Cup.
 PAOK faced OSFP and prevailed with a score of 2–1.
 Schwap played throughout the match, while he was the one who won the penalty with which PAOK opened the score.

 2021–22 season

 On 12 August 2021, he scored in a crucial 2–0 home win game against Bohemian F.C., helping PAOK to qualify for the next UEFA Europa Conference League play-off round.
 On 9 December, he scored in a 2–0 UEFA Europa Conference League home win game against Lincoln Red Imps, sealing the qualification of the club in the phase of knockout round play-offs, for the first time in the last five years.

+Holstein Kiel

+On 21 June 2025, Schwab signed with 2.
+Bundesliga club Holstein Kiel.